CharbelAY/Magento2Expert/Charbelay/Teachers/Readme.md

 <b>When using declarative schema, uninstalling the module will remove the tables and the data stored in them</b><br>
 <br>
 To switch old modules that used schema patches to declarative schema we need to do the following:
-- Develop a schema/data patch (To populate the tables you will create in the declarative schema)
+- Develop a schema/data patch (To populate the tables you will create in the declarative schema) this is only needed if you are a third party developer who needs to allow clients who installed his module to have the data inserted with previous install/update scripts
 - Configure the declarative schema files
 - Convert install/upgrade scripts to declarative schema
 <br>